gu-lseg/intro-to-programming/source/appendix_errors.rst

 Ensure you explore the two frames when you enter the f functions' frame.

 .. tip::
-    We have used a python code visualiser to do pretty much the same thing as pdb.
+    We have used a python code visualiser in a similar way.